Tsarpf/bejeweled-bot/README.md

 # bejeweled-bot

 Starts by searching for the game area from the whole screen using OpenCV.
 It's really slow.
 After that samples individual pixels from screenshots taken with java Robot class.
-Robot is also used in mouse driver.
+Robot is also used by the mouse driver.

 High score 1,68 million with boosts!